truth table: Binary Operations 1

 the second input if the above condition is NOT met

-first_inputis NOT equal to False, it leaves the if statement and continues to run the rest of the function -return second_input, then leaves the function because the return statement is the last thing to run in a functionif
+first_inputis NOT equal to False, it leaves the if statement and continues to run the rest of the function -return second_input, which returns the value ofsecond_inputas the output, then leaves the function since the return statement is the last thing to run in a functionif

-first_inputis equal to False, it goes to the next line -return False, then leaves the function because the return statement is the last thing to run in a function
+first_inputis equal to False, it goes to the next line -return Falseand leaves the function since the return statement is the last thing to run in a function

 I add an assertion for the last case, which is when the first input is False and the second input is False, to test_logical_conjunction in